beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 ## The Real Problem

 I finally gave up trying to reproduce the problem on my own machine.
-Eventually, one incredibly helpful user offered to give me guest SSH access so I could see the bug *in vitro* on his machine.
+Eventually, one incredibly helpful user offered to give me guest SSH access so I could see the bug manifest *in vitro* on his machine.

 I again set about measuring the length of each transaction.
-Again, most transactions were in the one- or two-millisecond range.
+And again, most transactions were in the one- or two-millisecond range.
 But, this time, an occasional transaction would sometimes take *much* longer: 1.08 seconds, say.
 And, eventually, some errant transaction would take 5.04 seconds and beets would crash: `database is locked`.

 But there was a pattern.
 Every long-lasting transaction took slightly more than an integral number of seconds.
 I saw transactions that took 1.02 and 1.04 seconds, but never 1.61 seconds or 0.98 seconds.
 Something was adding whole seconds to transactions' latencies.